-Roni: So, first of all, it’s true that I always thought that, had it not been for that situation in which, for two years, there was no General Commissioner, had some normal continuity been created, then, first of all, far fewer people would have left the couch table, and continuity is maintained even if it is only 80 percent maintained.
-This case is a case that is a pity, but it is a case that basically for two years there is no General Commissioner, a year and a half, and then people leave again when someone is appointed after two and a half years.
-I don’t think you can draw lessons from this, but let’s put it this way – for every reform that is carried out in an organization in a healthy situation, where there's no improper involvement, and so on, because it is obvious that there always is.
-If someone led something, then it later fades, but let me give you an example.
-I carried out this reform in the ISA, and it remained to this day.
-Moreover, in the farewell meeting held at the ISA when I left to become from me as a General Commissioner, what they chose to present at the farewell meeting was the status of each of the reforms I had led within the ISA, and how far they had come by that time… I left them at much less advanced stages than they are today, and why?
-Because basically, the organization had continuity, it wasn’t in any crisis, people believed in something, we started something, it also was not a year or two, I’m talking about, say we started it in 2003, I left the ISA in 2015, so some of the reforms had been running for a good few years, but, bottom line, I’m just explaining to you an example of what they found fit to present.
-So, in a healthy organization that is not undergoing crises, is it possible something will now fade, something a little less ideologically strong?
-For example, some officers met me last year and said: Do you remember you did administrative work for some reform in 2010 and this and that?
+Roni: It’s true.
+Had it not been for that situation in which there was no General Commissioner for two years, had some normal continuity been created, then far fewer people would have left the discussion about language.
+Continuity is maintained, even if it is only 80% maintained.
+It is a pity, but in this case, for a year and a half, two years, there was no General Commissioner.
+Then people left again; someone was finally appointed after two-and-a-half years.
+I don’t think you can draw conclusions from this, but for every reform that is carried out, even in a healthy organizational situation with no improper involvement, and so on, because it is obvious that …. if someone leads something, it later fades.
+Let me give you an example.
+I carried out this reform in the ISA, and it remains to this day.
+In the farewell meeting held at the ISA when I left to become General Commissioner, they presented the status of each of the reforms I had led in the ISA, and how far these reforms had come by that time… When I left, they were at much less advanced stages than they are today.
+Why?
+Because basically, the organization had continuity.
+It wasn’t in any crisis.
+People believed in what we had started.
+Also, we’re not talking about a year or two.
+Say we started something in 2003 and I left the ISA in 2015, so some of the reforms had been running for a good few years.
+Bottom line, this an example of what they decided to present.
+In a healthy organization that is not undergoing crises, could something still fade, something that is less ideologically strong?
+For example, some officers met me last year and said: Do you remember you did administrative work for some reform in 2010?
 Now we are launching it.
 It was ahead of its time.
-Perhaps if I had stayed in the organization, it would have happened earlier, but in a healthy organization, reforms that are not a flop of a year but have been rolling for several years, their 80 percent isn’t harmed, it becomes part of the organizational culture.
+Perhaps if I had stayed in the organization, it would have happened earlier.
+But in a healthy organization, reforms that are not a flop in one year but have been going for several years, their 80% [maintainence] isn’t harmed.
+It becomes part of the organizational culture.
 In our case, unfortunately, this is an unusual example.

-Badi: If you sum up an insight here, it's that evidence-based policing, as successful as it may be, if it threatened by instability, inconsistency, if the theory isn’t passed down from one generation to the next, it can undermine it.
-Of course, this is true for many organizations, but, of course, one example is the Israel Police.
+Badi: To summarize this insight, as successful as evidence-based policing may be, if it is threatened by instability and inconsistency, if the theory isn’t passed down from one generation to the next, it will erode.
+This is true for many organizations, and one example is the Israel Police.

-Roni, you said earlier that from your analysis and that of the people who are in charge of the data [in the police force], you saw that, ostensibly, the reform seems to be successful, but you chose to order research external to the police, an analysis by people who are outside the police to tell you whether or not this reform was working.
-So the question is, can you tell us why you did that?
+Roni, you said earlier that from your own analysis and that of the people who are in charge of the data [in the police force], you saw that, ostensibly, the reform seems to be successful.
+But you chose to order an external evaluation by people outside the police force to tell you whether or not this reform was working.
+Can you tell us why you did that?